diogocp/stacktrends/data-processing/README.md

 Geocoding locations
 -------------------
+First, get a Bing API key and configure it in `stacktrends.ini`.

-Run the script:
+Then, run the script:
 ```sh
     python 2_locations.py
 ```

+This will create a new table `locations` in the SQLite database (`data/stacktrends.sqlite`) with the geocoded locations.

 Note: if you want to pipe stdout or if your terminal does not support Unicode, run the following command instead:
 ```sh
     PYTHONIOENCODING="utf-8" python 2_locations.py
 ```

-This will create a new table `locations` in the SQLite database (`data/stacktrends.sqlite`) with the geocoded locations.

 Creating the tidy data sets
 ---------------------------
+Warning: you will need at least 50 GiB of RAM to run this step (64 GiB recommended).

 Run the script:
 ```sh
     python 3_create-datasets.py